 - Changing Enrollment Level: Financial aid recipients must maintain their enrollment level (Full-time (12+ credits),

-instructional day for Fall, Winter and Spring Quarters and the third instructional
+instructional day for Fall, Winter and Spring Quarters and the eighth instructional

 day for Summer Quarter.

 - Dropping classes/credits before these dates may result in the student owing a repayment of financial aid because their awards must be prorated/reduced to match their new enrollment level.

 - Dropping classes/credits after these dates will be subject to the satisfactory academic progress measures described above.

 - Dropping/withdrawing from all classes/credits may result in the student owing all or a part of the financial aid they were awarded that quarter.
 For more information please refer to the CBC’s Withdrawal Policy and Return of Funds Policy.

 - Dropping/Withdrawing from a class(es): Students should contact CBC Financial Aid prior to dropping or withdrawing from classes to receive guidance about how such action will affect their financial aid eligibility.

 - Grade Changes: If the grade for a class(es) is changed and the result increases the number of credits earned and/or the GPA, the student should contact CBC Financial Aid to see if it affects their satisfactory academic progress.

 - Repeating a Class(es): Financial aid funding may be awarded for only one repeat of a previously passed course or until a previously failed course is passed.
 All repeated courses, however, will be counted toward attempted credits and may result in failure to meet the Pace of Progression requirements.
 The highest grade earned will be used in the cumulative GPA calculation.